Monads and theories: Introduction

-Our own work in this paper has two motivations: one abstract and one concrete.
-The abstract motivation is a desire to explain the apparently \emph{ad hoc} design choices involved in the monad--theory correspondences outlined above; for while these choices must be carefully balanced so as to obtain an equivalence, there is no guarantee that different careful choices might not yield more general or more expressive results.
-The concrete motivation comes from the study of the Grothendieck weak $\omega$-groupoids introduced by Maltsiniotis~\cite{Maltsiniotis2010Grothendieck}, which, by definition, are models of a globular theory in the sense of Berger~\cite{Berger2002A-Cellular}.
+Our concrete motivation comes from the study of the Grothendieck weak $\omega$-groupoids introduced by Maltsiniotis~\cite{Maltsiniotis2010Grothendieck}, which, by definition, are models of a globular theory in the sense of Berger~\cite{Berger2002A-Cellular}.
 Globular theories describe algebraic structure on globular sets with arities drawn from the dense subcategory of \emph{globular cardinals}; see Example~\ref{ex:2}\ref{item:2} below.
 However, globular theories are not necessarily theories with arities, and in particular, those capturing higher groupoidal structures are not.
 As such, they do not appear to one side of any of the monad--theory correspondences described above.

 The first goal of this paper is to describe a new schema for monad--theory correspondences which addresses the gaps in our understanding noted above.
 In this schema, once we have fixed the process by which a theory is associated to a monad, everything else is forced.
 This addresses our first, abstract motivation.
 The correspondence obtained in this way is in fact \emph{best possible}, in the sense that any other monad--theory correspondence for the same kind of algebraic structure must be a restriction of this particular one.
 In many cases, this best possible correspondence coincides with one in the literature, but in others, our correspondence goes beyond what already exists.
 In particular, an instance of our schema will identify the globular theories of~\cite{Berger2002A-Cellular} with a suitable class of monads on the category of globular sets.
 This addresses our second, concrete motivation.